PiotrG1996/jetson-installation/README.md

 The development of minimalist images for Nvidia Jetson boards addresses the challenge posed by the large size and excessive pre-installed packages of official Jetson images.
 These packages often consume significant disk space and memory, which can be detrimental to performance in resource-constrained environments.
 These minimalist images aim to provide a streamlined alternative, optimizing both space and resource utilization.

-## Supported boards
+## Supported JETSON boards

-- ✅ Jetson Nano / Jetson Nano 2GB
+✅ Jetson Nano / Jetson Nano 2GB

-- ✅ Jetson Orin Nano
+✅ Jetson Orin Nano

-- ✅ Jetson AGX Xavier
+✅ Jetson AGX Xavier

-- ✅ Jetson Xavier NX
+✅ Jetson Xavier NX

 ## Specification